nathanssantos/pure-components/README.md

 - [ ] Popover
 - [ ] Carousel

-Documentation will be written as soon as possible.
+The complete documentation will be written as soon as possible.